HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Paul is referring to the future salvation when he teaches:

-And not only they [the material creation], but ourselves also, which have the firstfruits of the Spirit, even we ourselves groan within ourselves, waiting for the adoption, to wit, the redemption of our body.
+Not only that, but we also who have the firstfruits of the Spirit, even we ourselves groan within ourselves, eagerly waiting for the adoption, the redemption of our body.
 (Romans 8:23)

 The redeeming (buying back; ransoming) of the physical body is an important part of the Christian salvation.
 Christian grace includes the redemption of the physical body from the power and penalty of sin.